votchallenge/website/contents/howto/sequences.md

             convert $i $newName;
             let t=t+1;
         done
+2. If necessary change the format of the groundtruth annotations according to the [VOT annotation format](https://github.com/vicoslab/vot-toolkit/wiki/Internals#trajectory-format).
+The groundtruth file should be named `groundtruth.txt` and placed next to the image files in the sequence directory.

-2. Move your sequences to the `./vot-toolkit/sequences` directory
+3. Move your sequence directory to the `vot-workspace/sequences` directory.
-3. Modify the `./vot-toolkit/sequences/list.txt` file to include only directory names of the sequence that you want to use.
+4. Modify the `vot-workspace/sequences/list.txt` file to include only directory names of the sequence that you want to use.